-We know when we start dating co-workers that we are taking big risks, especially if we are in jobs we plan to stay in awhile.
+We know when we start dating co-workers that we are risking breakups that could be especially damaging to jobs we plan to stay in awhile.
 Sometimes it just seems worth it.

-But what if the risks prove to be too great?
-What do you do when your “work spouse” turns out to be someone very different from the partner you want?
-Yet you need to continue working together?
+But what if you decide the risks are too great and you want to breakup?
+Or you partner breaks up with you yet you need to continue working together?
 Let’s start the healing with the Seven Choices from the DIY Conflict Resolution book.

 Make the Seven Choices

-- Forgive the world.
-Again, don’t worry so much about who was “right” or “wrong” in this break-up.
+Again, don’t worry so much about who was “right” or “wrong” in this co-worker break-up.
 Playing judge of yourself or your ex-partner is not going to move you out of your pain.
 That requires you to keep analyzing and re-living the past—and the pain that comes with it.

-- Listen with your heart.
-People around you will want you to feel better so you’re more fun and hopeful again.
-They will say things that are unhelpful and hurtful.
-Practice listening for their intent, which is often to express their love or concern for you, despite how ineffective they can sometimes be when they are uncomfortable.
+Your co-workers and other people around you will want you to feel better so you’re more fun and hopeful again.
+They will sometimes say things that are unhelpful and hurtful.
+Practice listening for their intent, which is often to express their love or concern for you, despite how ineffective they can be when they are uncomfortable.
 Listening to them with your third ear, or your heart, is great practice for your next partnership, as well as your relationship with your well-intentioned loved ones.

 Take the Five Actions

 - Define the conflict(s) succinctly.
-Don’t dig up the one that caused the breakup, but focus on the one(s) keeping you from working together effectively.
-You might also need to take the Five Actions and work through the unresolved feelings related to the breakup, but that needs to occur outside of work.
+Don’t dig up the conflicts that caused the co-worker breakup, but focus on the one(s) keeping you from working together effectively.

 - Identify the personal interests driving the conflict.
 Again, focus on what the two of you believed, wanted, and expected in your work relationship, regardless of what happened when you tried dating.